 Proven and Fighting for You

-Renovate schools and reduce class sizes - Reduce overcrowding at Monocacy Middle School and renovate Monocacy ES, Hillcrest ES and support our schools county-wide!
+Renovate schools and reduce class sizes - Reduce overcrowding at Monocacy Middle School and renovate Monocacy ES, Hillcrest ES and support our schools throughout District 3!

 Fund the needed seats for FCPS’s Career Technology Center (CTC) - Ensure students who want to learn a skilled trade and a career are not turned away.
 Over 700 students each year cannot attend because there is no space for them (many from District 3).
 This needs to be a priority ASAP.
 (This is a solvable problem, let’s bring the right people together and take action on it)